Las Vegas shooting highlights why fake news thrives

 In every case, whether it's a conspiracy about the government being shady, a podcast claiming to tell you how to look like The Rock or fake news in entertainment, science and sport, misinformation works if it tells you what you want to hear.

-The internet is a terrific educational tool, but even the dumbest lies it perpetuates can hit the sweet spot of a small percentage of netizens who embrace it.
+The internet is a terrific educational tool, but even the dumbest lies it perpetuates can hit the sweet spot of a small percentage of netizens.

 In absolute terms, though, that small percentage can be a lot of people.